datacarpentry/shell-genomics/episodes/04-redirection.md

 ## Exercise

-How many sequences are there in `SraRunTable.txt`?
-Remember that every sequence is formed by four lines.
+How many entries are there in `SraRunTable.txt`?

 :::::::::::::::  solution